MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 A primary distinction is that Q# can be run:

-- as a standalone application, where Q# is the only language involved and the program is invoked directly.
+- as a *standalone application*, where Q# is the only language involved and the program is invoked directly.
 Two methods actually fall in this category:
   - the command-line interface
   - Q# Jupyter Notebooks
 - with an additional *host program*, written in Python or a .NET language (for example, C# or F#), which then invokes the program and can further process returned results.